SPA Strategic Coordinator

 Susan Trumbore is an American scientist who uses radiocarbon to trace the timescales associated with the flow of carbon through terrestrial ecosystems, including efforts to understand soil organic matter persistence and plant allocation.
 She maintains a long-standing interest in biosphere-atmosphere exchange of energy, water and trace gases and the role of disturbance in altering those interactions.
 Current large collaborative projects in the Amazon include the Amazon Tall Tower Observatory (ATTO) near Manaus and the Tanguro Flux Tower Project in Mato Grosso, Brazil.
 In addition to leading the Processes Department at the MPI for Biogeochemistry, Trumbore is Professor of Earth System Science at UC Irvine.
 She is editor-in-chief of the new open access journal AGU Advances.

-Carmen Ulloa Ulloa is a botanist, Curator at the Missouri Botanical Garden, USA.
-She grew up in Ecuador, earned her B.Sc. in Biology at the Pontificia Universidad Católica del Ecuador, and her Ph.D. at the University of Aarhus in Denmark.
+Carmen Ulloa Ulloa is an Ecuadorian botanist, Curator at the Missouri Botanical Garden, USA.
+She earned her B.Sc. in Biology at the Pontificia Universidad Católica del Ecuador, and her Ph.D. at the University of Aarhus in Denmark.
 Dr. Ulloa specializes in neotropical flora, especially high Andean plants.
 She is an editor of the Flora Mesoamericana project and member of Ecuador’s National Academy of Sciences.
 Recently, she coordinated a major collaboration to produce a list of all the vascular plants of the Americas.

 Adalberto Val is a Brazilian senior researcher with a Ph.D. in Fresh Water Biology and Inland Fisheries from the Brazilian National Institute for Research of the Amazon (INPA) in Brazil.
 Since 1981, he is also a senior researcher with INPA, studying environmental adaptations of fish, including climate changes.
 He supervised more than 100 students, authored around 190 articles, book chapters and books, including “Fishes of the Amazon”, Springer (1995) and “The Physiology of Tropical Fishes”, Academic Press (2006).
 He has delivered more than 150 conferences worldwide and acted as General Director of INPA/MCTI for eight years (2006-2014).
 Dr. Val is a member of the Brazilian Academy of Sciences and awardee of the Grand Cross of the National Order of Scientific Merit (Brazil) and the Award of Excellence of the American Fisheries Society - Physiology Section (USA).